-Performance across capital markets was generally positive during fiscal year 2019, with non-U.S. markets underperforming those in the U.S. While the global outlook is still uncertain and corrections should be anticipated, markets have shown momentum and resiliency.
+Performance across capital markets was volatile during fiscal year 2020, with non-U.S. markets underperforming those in the U.S. While the global outlook is still uncertain and corrections should be anticipated, markets have shown momentum and resiliency.

 ATRS has structured a diversified portfolio that has allocations to equity markets, bonds, private equity, real assets, and alternative investments.
 Investing in multiple asset classes not only allows the System to benefit from equity advances, but also offers protection during down markets.
 The approach is not static and changes in accordance with the changing investment environment.
-For example, investments in alternative asset classes such as real assets continue to be added.
+For example, investments in alternative classes such as real assets continue to be added.
 These target allocation alignments are designed to further stabilize the portfolio and match the ATRS assets to its liabilities.

-Over the long-term, ATRS' investment approach has proved beneficial.
-For example, over the 3-year, 5-year, and 10-year periods ending June 30, 2019, ATRS ranked in the top 1% in the universe of large public pension funds.
+Over the long-term, ATRS' investment approach has proved beneficial and is designed to weather investment market volatility.
 ATRS maintains a roster of compelling investment managers, and new opportunities that will benefit the System are being considered.
 ATRS still uses indexing to level out risk.
-A focus on long-term growth potential, coupled with asset protection and cost containment, continues to be a focus for ATRS.
+A focus on long term growth potential, coupled with asset protection and cost containment, continue to be a focus for ATRS.